Brick Conservatory Cost

 If you feel like adding a brick wall to your conservatory, then the next thing to decide is a style that suits your cost.

-Thanks to our network, you can explore an extensive range of styles from trusted suppliers.
-You can add dwarf walls and brickwork surrounding to any of these designs, meaning you won’t have to sacrifice your home’s style.
+Thanks to our network, you can explore an extensive range of brick conservatory styles from trusted suppliers at low cost.
+You can add dwarf walls and brickwork surrounding to any of these brick conservatory designs, meaning you won’t have to sacrifice your home’s style.

-The Victorian design is a fabulous addition with standout quality.
+The Victorian design is a fabulous addition with standout quality as a brick conservatory.
 These popular builds use a high-pitched roof, a bay front and decorative features that give your home a new focal point.
 Also, you can customise the bay front with multiple double glazing panels.
-With a dwarf wall or brick surrounding, you can make it warmer and more comfortable to relax in.
+As a brick conservatory, it is warmer and more comfortable to relax in.

-A Victorian Conservatory can cost about £8,000, with a dwarf wall, rising to around £11,000 for a full build.
-However, the impressive light and decorative finishes make this build more than worth the cost.
+A Victorian brick conservatory can cost about £8,000, with a dwarf wall, rising to around £11,000 for a full build.
+However, the impressive light and decorative finishes make this brick conservatory build more than worth the cost.
 A dwarf wall can also improve the heating through the floor, meaning you can save even more money on your energy bills.

 Alternatively, you could add brick to an Edwardian conservatory for a similar cost.
 These builds are more symmetrical, giving you a squared-off space for better flexibility.
 They also use cleaner lines, giving you great views in a design that feels understated.
-By adding brickwork, you can add plugs and power-points that allow you to use this space for tons of purposes.
+By adding brick to your conservatory, you can add plugs and power-points that allow you to use this space for tons of purposes.

-If you want to add period quality to your home, then a gable conservatory gives you that and more.
+If you want to add period quality to your home, then a gable brick conservatory gives you that and more.
 These ornate designs are a classic piece of British styling.
 The roof meets in the middle in a triangle space, giving you beautiful lighting from all sides.
-While they’re a more costly design, brickwork can add a rustic touch to these gorgeous builds.
+While they’re a more costly brick conservatory, the brickwork can add a rustic touch to these gorgeous builds.

-Because the gable design is opulent and has intricate decorations, these builds are more expensive than other conservatory styles to install.
-You’ll be able to get a gable build starting from around £12,000.
-With a dwarf wall, you can also make sure the stunning light in your space doesn’t make your conservatory uncomfortable.
+Because the gable brick conservatory design is opulent and has intricate decorations, these builds are more expensive than other conservatory styles to install.
+You’ll be able to get a gable brick conservatory starting from around £12,000.
+With a dwarf wall, you can also make sure the stunning light in your space doesn’t make your brick conservatory uncomfortable.

-Installing a lean-to build is the most cost-effective option for your home.
+Installing a lean-to brick conservatory is the most cost-effective option for your home.
 Prices for these designs start at around £6,000 with a dwarf wall, meaning you’ll get a stunning space that uses the same advanced materials for less.
-Your dwarf wall will also help your new space blend seamlessly in with your home, as you can match the colour of your brickwork to your existing property.
+Your dwarf wall will also help your new brick conservatory blend seamlessly in with your home, as you can match the colour of your brickwork to your existing property.

 Why Should I Get a Brick Conservatory?